-Quickly and securely copy your backups in the cloud with the SQL DBA Bundle.
+Quickly and securely copy your backups in the cloud with SQL Backup Pro.

 Moving systems to the Cloud doesn't remove the need to manage these systems or perform backups, but it can make disaster recovery a little easier.
 The day your data center gets flooded from a broken pipe, you might be glad that you backed up certain databases to the cloud, which could be a leased server in a co-location facility, as well as locally.
 Likewise, use of a remote cloud-based service instead of a one in your data center might help minimize the impact of a disaster.

 The cloud isn't for every application or every situation, but many companies should examine the cloud to determine if it can help lower the cost of some systems, or perhaps just reduce the impact of a disaster.